AKSW/frankgraphbench/README.md

 - **-cr:** Use this flag if you want to convert rating data.
 - **-cs:** Use this flag if you want to convert social link data.
 - **-map:** Use this flag if you want to map dataset items with DBpedia.
 At least the item data should be already converted.
+- **-enrich:** Use this flag if you want to enrich dataset with DBpedia.
 - **-w:** Choose the number of workers(threads) to be used for parallel queries.

 Usage Example: